lylongfts/cad2cube/README.md

 - 🎨 **HATCH import overhauled** — filled regions (rooms, slabs, walls) now come in as real editable mesh faces, not just outlines.
 Default mode is "All as solid" so nothing gets skipped.
 - 📦 **Nested block instancing** — complex drawings with hundreds of inserts no longer explode your scene into thousands of objects
 - 🏔️ **Merge 3D Faces** — Civil 3D terrain TIN surfaces weld into a single clean mesh instead of 50k separate faces
+> [!NOTE]
+> **Important Update (v1.5.0):** To comply with the official Blender Extensions platform guidelines regarding third-party software and security, native DWG support via the ODA converter has been removed.
+This plugin is now a 100% standalone, ultra-safe, and lightweight DXF Importer.
+If you still need DWG import support, please download and use **v1.4.5** from the releases page.

 ## Why CAD2Cube